IBM Cloud Docs

 What is IBM Cloudant?

-IBM Cloudant is a document database available as a Database-as-a-Service (DBaaS) with an HTTP API that runs in the IBM Cloud to store JSON documents securely, flexibly and with high availability for always-on applications.
+IBM Cloudant is a document database available as a Database-as-a-Service (DBaaS) that runs in the IBM Cloud.
+It stores JSON documents securely, flexibly and with high availability for always-on applications.

 IBM Cloudant is built on the open-source database Apache CouchDB.
-It has a compatible API and replication protocol, and is run as a service so that customers don't have to worry about managing servers, networking, load balancing, database upgrades, database tuning - it is simply consumed over an encrypted HTTP API and charged by transactional usage and data storage.
+It has a compatible API and replication protocol, and is run as a service.
+Customers don't have to worry about managing servers, networking, load balancing, database upgrades, database tuning - it is simply consumed over a HTTPS API and charged by transactional usage and data storage.

 Benefits of choosing IBM Cloudant